Hawthorndon House

-The site was declared as a national monument in 1983 and became a provincial heritage site in 2000 when the legislation changed.
+The site was declared a national monument in 1983 and became a provincial heritage site in 2000 when the legislation changed.
 In 2014 the area protected was extended to include the entire remaining gardens.

 Hawthornden is one of the major surviving examples of high style Victorian domestic architecture in Cape Town.
 It is a private dwelling and is not open to the public.